calebewhite/NoLimitHoldem/README.md

 ## Motivation:

 ### I like playing poker - specifically No Limit Hold'em.
 I record my games so I can go back, analyze my decisions and improve my game.
-With this project I get to exercise my programming skills, create a tool to streamline hand analysis and cement my poker knowledge along the way.
+With this project I hope to exercise my programming skills, create a tool to streamline hand analysis and cement my poker knowledge along the way.

 ## What I've Got: